What Are You Talking About?

 Men, on the other hand, stick to the facts and often groan or roll their eyes when their wives launch into a long anecdote.
 One husband I know actually mutters.
 “Here we go with another story!” as his wife begins one of her tales — no matter how amazing it seems to me.

 Men classify the sort of talk that women are so good at as gossip, which connotes frivolity at best and malice at worst.
-This trivialization may comfort men when they are the targets of our municate.
-In fact, the stories women tell are an important way for vantage, because it helps us to plota safe and successful course through our lives—including the male-dominated workplace—just as it did when we were protecting our offspring from predators roaming the plains.
+This trivialization may comfort men when they are the targets of our communicate.
+In fact, the stories women tell are an important way for vantage, because it helps us to plot safe and successful course through our lives—including the male-dominated workplace—just as it did when we were protecting our offspring from predators roaming the plains.

 As much as I love the way my female friends talk, I’m also a fan of the way men handle spoken information.
 Unlike most women, they speak with terrific efficiency.
 I like my questions answered succinctly and directly, and when it’s appropriate, I enjoy using that economy of expression myself.
 My poor secretary, who loves to repeat every detail of a message, finds this distressing and worries that I’ve missed something if I don’t listen to every detail of what she has to tell me.
 When I’m really rushed, I interrupt her, which she ignores, simply increasing the volume until she’s finished.
 I’ve learned to simply hear her out!